Career and Technical Education Certificate of Eligibility Educator Preparation Program (CTE CE EPP) Application Process

 What to expect once registered

 Brookdale Community College has developed an associate’s degree credit option for individuals who do not already have a college degree, or who may want to pursue credits for an additional degree.
-Teachers in the Career and Technical Education Teacher Preparation Program (CTETPP) will be offered the opportunity to earn college credits toward an Associate’s degree at Brookdale Community College.
-Candidates can earn 15 credits toward a Technical Education AAS by successfully completing the components of the Stage I and Stage II curriculum.
-Please see the Credit Option Information Sheet for more information.
+Teachers in the Career and Technical Education Certificate of Eligibility Educator Preparation Program (CTE CE EPP) will be offered the opportunity to earn undergraduate college credits toward an Associate’s degree at Brookdale Community College.
+Candidates can earn credits toward a Technical Education AAS by successfully completing the components of Stage II through Stage VII of the curriculum.